gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 **The quantum spin Hall effect (2005-2007):**

-Kane and Mele (2005) predicted a new topological phase in graphene — the **quantum spin Hall insulator** — protected by time-reversal symmetry.
+Kane and Mele (2005) predicted a new topological phase in graphene, the **quantum spin Hall insulator**, protected by time-reversal symmetry.

 Unlike the IQHE,